ninocarrillo/flashtnc/README.md

 5. Run the flashtnc program to update firmware on your TNC
 ## Firmware Versions
 * The change log for firmware versions is contained in release-notes.txt.
-* I recommend using the most recent "release" firmware (highest version number, currently 3.14 for dsPIC33EP256, and 4.14 for dsPIC33EP512).
+* I recommend using the most recent "release" firmware (highest version number, currently 3.21 for dsPIC33EP256, and 4.21 for dsPIC33EP512).
 * The firmware image includes a feature that self-updates the bootloader program on the chip.
-The new bootloader (as of firmware 3/4.14) is version 'd' for dsPIC33EP256 chips and 'D' for dsPIC33EP512 chips.
-Don't downgrade to earlier firmwares once you upgrade to 3/4.14.
-Bootloading capability will be lost if you do, and the chip will require ICSP reflash to regain it.
+The new bootloader (as of firmware 3/4.21) is version 'd' for dsPIC33EP256 chips and 'D' for dsPIC33EP512 chips.
-* "beta" firmware includes new features that we're still testing, and may have some bugs.
-Avoid "beta" unless you are adventurous.
 # Instructions for 64-Bit Windows
 ## Installing Python3 and pyserial (64-Bit Windows)
 1. Get the Python3 installer for your system here: https://www.python.org/downloads/